misha-chertushkin/project-cogent-2/infra/README.md

 ## Cleanup

-To remove all created infrastructure:
+To remove all created infrastructure and avoid ongoing costs:

 ```bash
 # Delete BigQuery dataset